Navigate to our DX Training Video guide for further visual guidance.

 Navigate to the Content tab

 You can sort your created pages using the filter button.
-To edit them, just select the edit button on the content list page.
+To edit them, just select the edit button on the Content List page.

 2